vendia/blog/pages/legal-dpa.md

       (b) CUSTOMER will exercise any such rights under this DPA not separately for each Affiliate individually but in a combined manner for itself and all of its Affiliates together.
 The CUSTOMER shall remain responsible for coordinating all Instructions, authorizations, and communications with Vendia under this DPA and will be entitled to make and receive any communications related to this DPA on behalf of its Affiliates.

-      13.7 Audit Measures.
+      13.7 **Audit Measures**.
 The Parties agree that CUSTOMER will, when reviewing Vendia’s compliance with this DPA pursuant to *Section 11.6(C)  – Demonstration of Compliance*, take all reasonable measures to limit any impact to Vendia by combining several audit requests carried out by CUSTOMER into one single audit.
 CUSTOMER acknowledges and agrees that any and all audits requested by CUSTOMER shall take place no more than once per calendar year, unless otherwise required by applicable law or by request of law enforcement.

-      13. 8 Except for the changes made by this DPA, the Agreement(s) remain unchanged and in full force and effect.
+      13.8 Except for the changes made by this DPA, the Agreement(s) remain unchanged and in full force and effect.
 If there is any conflict between any provision in this DPA and any provision in the Agreement(s), this DPA controls and takes precedence.
 With effect from the effective date, this DPA is part of, and incorporated into the Agreement(s).

       13.9 The obligations placed upon Vendia under this DPA shall survive so long as Vendia and/or its Sub-Processors, Processes Personal Data on behalf of a CUSTOMER.